Introduction to PostgreSQL Update

 Update student set stud_name_new = 'ABC' where stud_name_new = 'PQR';

-- In the above first example, we have used user as db_test, this user doesn’t have privileges of update student table or superuser so, it will issue an error while executing the update statement.
+- In the above first example, we have used the user as db_test, this user doesn’t have privileges to update the student table or superuser, so it will issue an error while executing the update statement.

-- In the second example, we have updated the table rows using the username as Postgres, after using this user we have to update the column name of stud_name_new from PQR to ABC from the table student.
+- In the second example, we have updated the table rows using the username Postgres, after using this user, we have to update the column name of stud_name_new from PQR to ABC from the table student.

-- We have used an update statement to modify the existing rows by using the where clause in PostgreSQL.
+- We used an update statement to modify the existing rows using the where clause in PostgreSQL.

-- Once the data is inserted into the table it will modify by using the update command.
-We can update the column values by using the identifier, constants, expression, and by using other data types in PostgreSQL.
+- After inserting the data into the table, you can modify it using the update command.
+We can update the column values using the identifier, constants, expression, and other data types in PostgreSQL.

-- This condition will be applied to the specified column or all columns with the condition which was we have used in the update query.
+- This condition will apply to the specified column or all columns with the condition used in the update query.

-- We have also used from clause to update the table by using other data sets or tables.
-We are using select operations on other data sets to update the rows from the table.
+- We have also used from clause to update the table using other data sets or tables.
+To update the rows in the table, we use select operations on various data sets.

 - Also, we have used a join condition to update the rows from the table.
 We have used two tables with join conditions to update rows in PostgreSQL.